 Because resolvers are basically analog devices, they provide relatively clean signals.
-Their highvoltage range makes them less susceptible to noise, too.
+Their high-voltage range makes them less susceptible to noise, too.
 The converted output resolution is generally determined in the drive, and may be up to 16 bits.
 However, the resolution may be limited by motor speed because of a maximum frequency limitation.
-Resolvers can be single speed or multispeed, which refers to the number of electrical cycles per mechanical revolution.
+Resolvers can be single speed or multi-speed, which refers to the number of electrical cycles per mechanical revolution.
 The counts-per-revolution increase by a factor of the resolver "speed".

 In a resolver, the position feedback signal is provided by the two sinusoidal signals, Sine and Cosine.
-A resolver-to-digital converter (RDC) encodes the analog sine/cosine waves into a digital signal that reports the motor's absolute position.
 Resolvers are durable and tolerate heat very well.